awsles/CloudRoles/README.md

 Within AWS, the permissions associated with a role are defined in Policy, whereas in Azure, thet are defined by roles.
 In both cloud environments, the names are all share a common prefix, which is usually "Cloud".
+You can get a list of AWS services and IAM policy permissions at https://github.com/leswaters/AwsServices.

 ### Why Use Custom Roles?